automation-cloud

 Known limitations

-• Cannot search accounts from your identity provider: With the SAML integration, you cannot search all users and groups from your identity provider.
+• You cannot search users and groups from your identity provider.
 Only provisioned directory users are available for searching.

-• Cannot see directory users at the organization level: Only local users appear at the organization level.
-Just-in-time provisioning adds directory users, so they do not show up on the Accounts & Groups management page.
+• You cannot see directory users at the organization level.
+Only local users appear at the organization level.
+Just-in-time provisioning adds directory users, so they do not show up on the Accounts & Groups page in Automation Cloud.

-• Cannot view API access information: Viewing API access information, which allows you to authorize API requests using a user key, is not available for directory users that sign in through the SAML integration.
+• Viewing API access information, which allows you to authorize API requests using a user key, is not available for directory users that sign in through the SAML integration.

 Prerequisites